danielnbarbosa/angela/results/gym/supermariobros.md

 #### Notes

 - Use the meta version (`ppaquette/meta-SuperMarioBros-Tiles-v0`) of the Super Mario environments to avoid environment restarting on death.
+Instead just reset environment.
-- Set the max timesteps to beyond the level timeout (4000 steps) to avoid episode terminating without death, otherwise it gets frozen.
+- Set the max timesteps to beyond the level timeout (~4000 steps) to avoid episode terminating without death, otherwise it gets frozen.
 - The environment expects 6 different simultaneous inputs, but many combinations are not useful (e.g. left and right) so the action_map defines only the useful combinations.
-- Currently Mario is getting stuck at the first tall pipe around distance 720.
-Haven't trained for many episodes yet though.
+- Random agent averages score of 93 over 10 rollouts.
+- Environment does not accept a seed but seems to be deterministic.
+- Increasing frameskip makes the emulator skip rendering frames.
+This does not seem to affect the frames visible by the agent.
+So it's a pure speed up.

+- Training collapsed after 300 episodes.
+When evaluating the model from the 200th episode, agent got to distance 1410 (44%).

-##### Action Indicies
+##### Action Indices
 ```
 0: up
 1: left